Neuropathy after shingles infection: if and when to vaccinate

 The study for the prevention of zoster (Shingles Prevention Study), published in 2005 in the New England Journal of Medicine first demonstrated the vaccine's safety and efficacy in reducing both the incidence of herpetic infection and the risk of postherpetic neuralgia.

 In the US until last year, the CDC (Centres for Disease Control) guideline was to recommend vaccination for patients of age over 60while the AAO and the American Society of Dermatology already recommended vaccinating patients over the age of 50.
-Now in the US context, all recommendations have aligned, also following the FDA's indication last October 2017, which endorsed the recommendation to vaccinate everyone over 50 against shingles.

-As far as Italy is concerned, the National Plan for Vaccine Prevention 2017-2019, included in the Livelli Essenziali d'Assistenza (LEA) (Essential Levels of Care), now recommends vaccination of 65-year-olds.
-In these cases, vaccination is free of charge and the picture summarises the situations in the different Italian regions.
+As far as Italy is concerned, the National Vaccine Prevention Plan 2017-2019, included in the Livelli Essenziali d'Assistenza (LEA) (Essential Levels of Care), now recommends the vaccination of 65-year-olds.

-- Tran KD, Falcone MM, Choi DS, et al. Epidemiology of Herpes Zoster Ophthalmicus: Recurrence and Chronicity.
+1. Tran KD, Falcone MM, Choi DS, et al. Epidemiology of Herpes Zoster Ophthalmicus: Recurrence and Chronicity.
 Ophthalmology.
 2016 Jul; 123(7): 1469-1475.

-- Miserocchi E, Fogliato G, Bianchi I, et al. Clinical features of ocular herpetic infection in an Italian referral centre.
+2. Miserocchi E, Fogliato G, Bianchi I, et al. Clinical features of ocular herpetic infection in an Italian referral centre.
 Cornea.
 2014 Jun;33(6):565-70.

-- Ministry of Health National vaccination prevention plan
+3. Ministry of Health National vaccination prevention plan